Always ask for permission. It could save someone’s life.

 Have you ever done something wrong?
 I have.
 I was supposed to come home one night at 10 p.m.
 And I didn’t get home until 11:30 p.m.
 I did this because I trusted somebody when they said that it’s easier to ask for forgiveness than it is for permission.
 My mother was waiting for me in the room we hardly sat in.
 That’s how I knew she was pissed.

 I just want to tell you a little bit about the conversation my mother and I had when I did get home.
 My mother was very upset with me.
 Because I defied her.
 I did something she didn’t want me to do and she made it very clear.
 My parents were always good at making it very clear.
 No matter what we’re talking about it was always clear that these are the boundaries.
-My parents, we not strict.
+My parents were not strict.
 Far from it.
 But when I was wrong for doing something, you kind of have it coming.

 My mother asked me one question.
 She said why didn’t you just ask to stay out later?
 And then my mother told me had I asked her she would have said it was okay to stay out later.
 She wouldn’t be happy, but at least she knew where I was.
 In case something were to go wrong.